-- a brief summary of the conduct alleged to constitute the offence - 2. a statement in writing that the alleged offence has been reviewed with the student and the complainant - 3. a brief statement giving details of the determination and the reasons therefore - 4. any special conditions that must be met by the student - 5. for those penalties that require the approval of the Vice-President - Academic, documentation that the approval has been obtained.
+- a. a brief summary of the conduct alleged to constitute the offence - b. a statement in writing that the alleged offence has been reviewed with the student and the complainant - c. a brief statement giving details of the determination and the reasons therefore - d. any special conditions that must be met by the student - e. for those penalties that require the approval of the Vice-President - Academic, documentation that the approval has been obtained.